-‘Westworld’ Season 2 Finale, Episode 10 Preview: ‘The Passenger’
+‘Westworld’ Season 2 Finale, Episode 10, Preview: ‘The Passenger’

 It seemed like only yesterday Season 2 of HBO’s Westworld was premiering.
 However, now, here we are, at the very end of the season.
 So, here’s everything you need to know about the Season 2 finale episode of Westworld.

 Episode 10 of Westworld Season 2 is titled “The Passenger.”
-Thanks to an eagle-eyed viewer checking out HBO’s scheduling in regards to titles for upcoming episodes of Westworld, there has already been plenty of talk about what this title means.
+Thanks to an eagle-eyed viewer checking out HBO’s scheduling in regard to titles for upcoming episodes of Westworld, there has already been plenty of talk about what this title means.
 If you want information on some of the theories surrounding Episode 10’s title, you can check out this previous Inquisitr article.
 Alternatively, after the events in Episode 9 of Westworld, you might also like to check out this previous Inquisitr article that deals with Maeve (Thandie Newton) specifically.

 HBO hasn’t given a synopsis for the Season 2 finale episode.
-However, the HBO schedule has revealed that Episode 10 of Westworld will run for one hour and thirty minutes.
-Which means that Westworld fans can enjoy a movie-length finale episode on Sunday night.
+However, the HBO schedule has revealed that Episode 10 of Westworld will run for one hour and 30 minutes, which means that Westworld fans can enjoy a movie-length finale episode on Sunday night.

 While there is no official synopsis for the Season 2 finale of Westworld, HBO has released a trailer for the extended length episode.
 The trailer opens with what sounds like Dolores (Evan Rachel Wood) uttering the request, “Freeze all motor functions.”
-An image of Bernard (Jeffrey Wright) is then seen so the assumption can be made that Episode 10 will deal once more with how Dolores and Bernard interact.
+An image of Bernard (Jeffrey Wright) is then seen, so the assumption can be made that Episode 10 will deal once more with how Dolores and Bernard interact.

 Along with this storyline, it becomes apparent in the trailer that Episode 10 will also deal with the newly weaponized Clementine (Angela Sarafyan).